 Then, the Input Designer will open to build the input form field for your action.
 All action steps must include an input form for Zapier to gather the data needed to create or find items in your app.
 Add at least one input field to your action before switching to the final API Configuration tab.

-Before building your action’s input form, list each data item your app needs to create a new item.
-For example, if building an action to send an email, fields for the email address, subject, and email body would be needed at a minimum.
-Your action will likely have several required fields, along with others that are optional such as for tags or other additional details.
+Before building your action’s input form, list each piece of data your app needs to create a new item.
+For example, if building an action to send an email, fields for the email address, subject, and email body would be needed.
+Your action will likely have several required fields, along with others that are optional, such as for tags or other details.

-Add action fields for each item your app needs to create or find this item in your app.
+Add action fields for each piece of data your app needs to create or find this item in your app.
 Add the fields in the order they’re listed in your app, if possible, to make the Zapier integration easier for your users to use.

 Tip: Check our detailed Zapier input designer guide for details on each option in the input designer, along with each field type you can add to your action’s form.

 The last part of building a Zapier action is the most crucial: tell Zapier how to send the data to your API.